Is Ushuaia worth it?

 This is mainly to target locals for long weekends (of which there are MANY), but I think that should be the bare minimum.

-I recently went for 9 days and was never bored.
+I recently went for 9 days and a second time for 12 days and have never been bored.
+Hell, we never even took a rest day.

 If you love the outdoors and are an enthusiastic hiker, you can easily spend a week or more here.

-If you can pass on the outdoors and only need one hike (Laguna Esmeralda) to see the mountains and say you did it, then yes, I do think 4-5 days will be enough.
+If you are lukewarm on the outdoors and only need one hike (Laguna Esmeralda) to see the mountains and say you did it, then yes, I do think 4-5 days will be enough.

 The Best Things to do in Ushuaia